Posted by The Team at Brand Financial Training on February 26, 2021 in Monthly Roundup

 Friday Five: 5 Questions in 5 Minutes Every Friday

-This is a bit of Friday Fun where we provide you with 5 questions (and answers) relevant to a mix of CII exams.
+This is a bit of Friday Fun where each week, we ask questions relating to one of these topics: Investments, Taxation, Pensions, Protection, or Regulation.
 The challenge is for you to answer them in 5 minutes.
 We post them on the blog every Friday.